Research Areas

 Lipid nanoparticle self-assembly and growth.
-We strive to understand the kinetics of RNA-lipid nanoparticle self-assembly, how to kinetically control the particle size and minimize polydispersity.
+We strive to understand the kinetics of RNA-lipid nanoparticle self-assembly, how to kinetically control the assembly process to minimize LNP heterogeneity and obtain a homogenous population of nanoparticles.
+We also investigate PEI-DNA complexation for DNA delivery.
 We mainly employ analytical kinetic theory, kinetic Monte Carlo and molecular dynamics simulations.
-Ongoing collaboration with the group of Hai-Quan Mao.
+Our kinetic Monte Carlo code FormLNP for simulating LNP assembly is freely available here.
+Ongoing collaboration with experimental groups of Hai-Quan Mao, Tza-Huei Wang and Xizhen Lian.

 • Single-Particle Spectroscopic Chromatography Reveals Heterogeneous RNA Loading and Size Correlations in Lipid Nanoparticles